msuscens/Crypto-Coin-MarketCap/README.md

 refresh (data resync) button.
 Live coin and exchange data is obtained via CoinGeko API calls.

-Project Status:  The project is still under development but is fully functional as it stands.
+Status:  The project is under development but is fully functional as it stands.

 Next Steps:
-  i) Refine styling of the index, coin details, and exchange details pages. ii) Add loading giff while page loads and upon refresh/reload of graphs and tables iii) Restructure code under assets/js directory add
-      subdirectories for backend and frontend js code (eg. backend/InterfaceAPI.js and frontend/pageLogic/ ...) iv) Refactor backend InterfaceAPI code and split into several files under assets/backend directory
+  i) Refine styling of the index, coin details, and exchange details pages. ii) Add loading giff while page loads and upon refresh/reload of graphs and tables iii) Refactor backend InterfaceAPI code and split into several files under assets/backend directory
-  v) Refactor code to add an app.js initiation file vi) Change thrown errors from developer relevant to user friendly messages and display appropriately.
+  v) Refactor to add an app.js initiation file (to replace current initatiaion via index.html) vi) Change thrown errors from developer relevant to user messages / error handling vii) Update/complete documentation on reuseable search components developed during this project.

-The code is organised as follows:
+Code Files are organised as follows:
-- interfaceAPI.js   : Backend data layer for the application.
-Obtains the application data (via API calls), handling missing data and collating into objects expected by the index, coin details, and exchange details pages.
+/
-- index.html        : Home page that present coin price and exchanges.
+- index.html        : Home page that presents a table of coin prices and a table of exchanges.
-- indexLogic.js     : Home page javascript code (ie. adding dynamically created components and event handlers).
+                      NB.
+To initiate application invoke index.html (there's no app.js yet).

 - coin.html         : Coin details page; displays a coin price graph and coin statistics.
-- coinLogic.js      : Coin details page javascript code (ie. adding dynamically created components and event handlers).

 - exchange.html     : Exchange details page; displays a trading volume graph and trading pairs table.

+/assets/css/
+- styles.css        : The css styles for the application.
+- searchComponentStyles.css : The css styles for the Serach Component super class

+/assets/js/backend/
+- interfaceAPI.js   : Backend data layer for the application.
+Obtains the application data (via API calls), adds fallback values for missing data and collates into object format required by the index, coin details, and exchange details pages.

+/assets/js/frontend/
+- helperFunctions.js  : Functions supporting frontend page logic implementaion (application independent).

+/assets/js/frontend/pageLogic/
+- indexLogic.js     : Home page javascript code; adds dynamically created html components to page, and contains page's event handlers.

+- coinLogic.js      : Coin details page javascript code; adds dynamically created html components to page, and contains page's event handlers.

-- exchange.js       : Exchange details page's javascript code (ie. adding dynamically created componentseg and event handlers).
+- exchange.js       : Exchange details page's javascript code; adds dynamically created html components to page and contain's page's event handlers.

-- styles.css        : The css styles for the project, i.e the index and coin pages
+/assets/js/frontend/components/

-- tableFunctions.js : Generic Event handling functions used for all tables in application for table column sorting, paging and table data reload (refresh)
+- tableFunctions.js : Generic Event handling functions used for all tables in the application for table column sorting, paging and table data reload (refresh)
-                      - see below for documentaion on use
+                      - see below for documentaion on their use/re-use.

-- graphFunctions.js : Functions used to create graphs in the application (i.e. for graphs on coin details and exchange details pages)
+- graphFunctions.js : Functions used to create graphs in the application (i.e. for graphs on coin details and exchange details pages).

 - componentClassess.js  : Custom dynamic components.
-Includes the 'coin search', 'exchange search', and 'currency selector' components (used on the index, coin, and exchange pages)
+Includes the 'coin search', 'exchange search', and 'currency selector' components (used on the index, coin, and exchange pages).

-- searchComponentClass.js   : Search Component Super Class for the 'coin search' and 'exchange search' component classes
+- searchComponentClass.js  : Search Component Super Class for the 'coin search' and 'exchange search' component classes.

+In additioan there are:
+/
+- README                  : This file!
+- CoinCap.code-workspace  : The Visual Studio Code's workspace file for this application.

+/.vscode
-- searchComponentStyles.css : The css styles for the Serach Component super class
+- launch.json             : Configuration file for launching the VS Code debugger with this application.

-- helperFunctions.js        : Functions supporting page logic implementaion
-                              (but are not application specific).

-Note: Requires local server to be running, eg. in terminal window: cd to code directory, and then python3 -m http.server
+Note: Application requires local server to be running, eg. in terminal window: cd to code directory, and then python3 -m http.server
   (Or run from VS Code using LiveServer)

 ___________________________________________________________________________